derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/10/2021 16:20:24 : 3 Database Admins walked into a NoSQL bar.
+28/10/2021 16:20:35 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-QAs consist of 55% water, 30% blood and 15% Jira tickets.
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->